Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Method

 \subsection{Model Optimization}

-In this section, we do not overstate the novelty of the architecture.
-Instead, we adopt a general architecture from vision-language models~\cite{li_albef_nips21,li_blip_icml22}, enhanced by the synthetic negative samples.
-The model architecture is shown in the middle of~\reffig{fig:architecture} and is optimized in a two-stage manner.
-In the first stage, we transform the drone-view video to BEVs by the proposed Video2BEV transformation (see the left part of \reffig{fig:architecture}).
+We adopt a general architecture from vision-language models~\cite{li_albef_nips21,li_blip_icml22}, enhanced by BEVs and synthetic negative samples.
+The model architecture is shown in the middle of~\reffig{fig:architecture} and is optimized in a \textbf{two-stage} manner following~\cite{li_blip_icml22,zeng_xvlm_icml22}.
+In the \textbf{first stage}, we transform the drone-view video to BEVs by the proposed Video2BEV transformation (see the left part of~\reffig{fig:architecture}).
 Then, we adopt a shared encoder to extract embeddings from paired BEV and satellite-view images.
 The encoder is ViT-S~\cite{dosovitskiy_vit_iclr21} excluding the classifier.
-The supervisions of this stage are the instance loss $\mathcal{L}_I$ with the square-ring partition~\cite{wang_lpn_tcsvt21} and the contrastive loss $\mathcal{L}_C$~\cite{li_albef_nips21}.

-For the instance loss, we first partition the embeddings from different views into different parts adopting the square-ring partition~\cite{wang_lpn_tcsvt21} strategy.
-Next, we apply multiple classifier modules to each part of the embeddings (similar to LPN~\cite{wang_lpn_tcsvt21}), yielding {the location probability}.
+The supervisions of this stage are the instance loss $\mathcal{L}_I$~\cite{zheng2017dual} with the square-ring partition~\cite{wang_lpn_tcsvt21} and the contrastive loss $\mathcal{L}_C$~\cite{li_albef_nips21}.
+We apply multiple classifier modules to each part of the embeddings (similar to LPN~\cite{wang_lpn_tcsvt21}), yielding the location probability of two views which are denoted as $\hat{p}_{sat}$ and $\hat{p}_{bev}$ respectively.
+The instance loss $\mathcal{L}_I$ {is formulated as the location classification} as :

-Then we accumulate instance losses from multiple parts, and the instance loss $\mathcal{L}_I$~\cite{zheng2017dual} {is formulated as the location classification}:
+Then we accumulate instance losses from multiple parts to form the final instance loss.

-where $\hat{p}_{sat}$ and $\hat{p}_{bev}$ are the predicted probability that belongs to the ground-truth label from two views respectively.
 For the contrastive loss, given a pair of satellite-view and BEV images, the satellite-to-BEV similarity is defined as:

-where $f_{sat}$ and $f_{bev}$ are {the embeddings of the same location from two platforms, and $f^j_{bev}$ denotes the sample within the mini-batch.} $\tau$ is a learnable temperature parameter. $s(\cdot,\cdot)$ denotes the cosine similarity.
+where $f_{sat}$ and $f_{bev}$ are embeddings of the same location from two platforms, and $f^j_{bev}$ denotes the sample within the mini-batch. $\tau$ is a learnable temperature parameter. $s(\cdot,\cdot)$ denotes the cosine similarity.
 Similarly, the BEV-to-satellite similarity is $S_{bev2sat}$ and the contrastive loss $\mathcal{L}_{C}$ is: